Table of content

 - Mix all ingredients until smooth.

-- Cook pancakes on a non-stick pan until golden.
+- Cook in a non-stick pan until golden.

 - Serve with a few nuts or sugar-free syrup.